BD2KGenomics/dcc-metadata-indexer/README.md

 		--analysisSchema analysis_flattened.json \
 		sample_tsv/sample.tsv

+Now look in the `output_metadata` directory for per-donor directories that contain metadata files for each analysis event.

 ## Run Merge

-This tool takes multiple JSON and merges them so we can have a donor-oriented single JSON document suitable for indexing in Elasticsearch.
+This tool takes multiple JSON files (see above) and merges them so we can have a donor-oriented single JSON document suitable for indexing in Elasticsearch.
+It takes a list of directories that contain *.json files.
+In this case, I'm using the output from the generate_metadata.py script.

-    python merge.py
+    python merge.py `for i in output_metadata/*; do echo -n "$i "; done`

 Now to view the output: